ihorshvh/RandomPeopleK/README.md

 Application for rendering information using RandomPeopleApi.
 Communication with API implemented with the help of Retrofit.
 Features:
-  1. Designing according to the Android test practices.
+  1. Designing according to the Android best practices.
   2. MVVM architecture (google architecture components)
   3. Offline mode enabled
   4. Cache mechanism implemented with the bunch of Kotlin coroutines + LocalStorage